Free days of the week printable

-You can find the free days of the week printable in the NurtureStore shop – just click through and you can download the pdf to use with your children.
-I made it with an open font, so you can colour, paint or pattern the letters in.
+The printable is in an open font, so you can colour, paint or pattern the letters in.
 Adding colour to spelling is great for visual learners, and as you fill in the letters you are working on the shape and order of the letters in each word.

 I’ve also included some ‘today is’, ‘yesterday was’, ‘tomorrow is’ cards in the printable, so you can talk about past, present and future.